Detecting Coordinated Behaviour on Video-First Platforms: The Challenge of Multimodality and Complex Similarity on TikTok: Case study

-This layer is related to the Hashtag-Sequence layer, because hashtags are part of the video descriptions.
-However, although all accounts in this layer also appear in the Hashtag-Sequence layer, the clustering using the video description is more distinct, with sub-clusters of accounts showing the same features.
-It is interesting to note that the difference in network size becomes less significant at higher thresholds for both the hashtag sequence and the video description.
-This suggests that for potentially coordinated clusters found through the hashtag sequence, the entire video description is often the same.
-Investigating the clusters, we find that users were usually only active around the election, either portraying themselves as a news platform or as a personal account.
+An interesting observation is that we find user accounts appearing in multiple clusters and on different layers (See last column of Table \ref{tab:commsystematicreview}, showing how different clusters overlap with others).
+Specifically, user accounts of a likely coordinated cluster on the Video Description and Hashtag Sequence layers appear to engage with popular audio tracks used by other subgroups (Cluster 16 in Table \ref{tab:commsystematicreview}).
+This highlights how coordinated actors may leverage different modalities, such as shared audio content, to establish links with otherwise separate groups and amplify their reach.
+Especially the use of a popular audio track (Music ID) should increase the reach, while potentially being masked by a high amount of organic activity in the same vein.
+We also find clusters that could be considered part of a joint coordinated effort, but because of small differences in the actions of their users they do not appear as a single cluster (Clusters 2 and 4 in Table \ref{tab:commsystematicreview}).

-As an example, one component in our network consists of user accounts, where all usernames are starting with the same word (Figure~\ref{fig:ex-vd:a}).
+We conclude by providing a few examples from the other clusterings, using different parameters for clique percolation and using GLouvain.
+With CP(4,2) we allow the algorithm to find smaller clusters, but we only focus on clusters present on at least two layers.
+One such cluster consists of accounts where all usernames are starting with the same word (Figure~\ref{fig:ex-vd:a}).
 Another cluster has usernames typically starting with a female name and ending with a set of numbers (Figure~\ref{fig:ex-vd:b}).
 These accounts post clips from talkshows or news shows, while adding a bias through additional text in the video towards the politicians appearing in the clips.
 Some also include videos in ``vlogging'' style, making the account appear more authentic.
 However, the same person appears on multiple accounts.
 Most accounts were only active specifically around the European election and have since not posted.
+Using CP (3,3), we only found one cluster included in three layers, containing three accounts (party accounts and the main candidate).